mkoskinen/backup-scripts/README.md

 The SSH and GS versions share stuff and could be put into a single file, but I figured it could be clearer separately.

 Feel free to change as you wish.

+#### TODO ###

+It would make sense to make a version of the files that can be called with arguments, which would help updating the scripts.
+You could then call the same file from cron with args, or make source the file and make script files for each backup separately, with only the args as values.

+I'll probably do that next.

 ### ./backup-host-gs.bash